anusha-soh/first_agenitc_project/README.md

 ### Day 2
 - Learn about basic inner working of `Runnrt` and `Agent` clsss.
 - Learn about virtual environment.

+### Day 3
+- Learned inner working on how openAI SDK context history through history and make chat conversational
+- Tried to learn significance of doc strings
+- Learned to apply typecasting through `typing` module
+-

 ## 🎯 Project Milestones
 - [ ] Project Setup and Planning